Best Bike Carrier for Dogs & Cats

 Now let’s visit the types of carriers.

 There are basically three types of carriers: wicker, metal, fabric.
-Wicker is the most earth-friendly material, plus it has a charming look to it, very country and rustic.
+Wicker is the most earth-friendly material, plus it has a charming vintage look to it.
 But don’t be fooled – wicker is very durable and strong.
 Its downside – it’s difficult to clean if your dog has an “accident.”
 With wicker’s porous nature, it will take some scrubbing to get messes out of the pores.

 Both wicker and metal baskets have the best air circulation too.

 Fabric baskets are the ones with the most bells and whistles.
 Generally made from tough fabrics like canvas or parachute nylon, they come with padded inserts, pockets, and carry handles or shoulder straps.
-While fabric baskets look cool, they’re also the least rigid.
+While fabric baskets look cool, they’re also the least rigid and a dog that’s too heavy could blow out the bottom.
 In addition, fabric baskets are also the most likely to sway while on the ride, which can be disconcerting for your dog.